King of the Ring (1994): Event

 Jarrett used his strength against the 1–2–3 Kid in the following match.
 The Kid fought back with a spinning heel kick, but Jarrett regained control.
 Toward the end of the match, The Kid sustained a kayfabe injury to his knee.
 Jarrett tried to use this to his advantage by using the Figure Four leglock, but The Kid blocked the hold by using a small package to pin Jarrett for the victory.
 Upset at being eliminated from the tournament, Jarrett responded by performing three piledrivers on The Kid after the match.

 The WWF Championship match between Bret Hart and Diesel came next.
 Diesel was accompanied by Shawn Michaels, and Hart was joined by brother-in-law and former tag-team partner Jim Neidhart.
 Diesel used his size against Hart, but Hart managed to perform a Figure Four leglock on Diesel.
 After this was broken, the wrestlers fought outside the ring.
 Michaels got involved and attacked Hart.
-Back inside the ring, the Hart and Diesel fought as Michaels removed the turnbuckle pad.
+Back inside the ring, Hart and Diesel fought as Michaels removed the turnbuckle pad.
 Hart reversed Diesel's attack, however, and slammed Diesel's head into the turnbuckle.
 Hart put Diesel in the Sharpshooter, but Diesel easily reached the ropes to break the hold.
 Michaels attacked Hart while the referee's back was turned, which allowed Diesel to perform the Jackknife powerbomb.
 Before he could pin Hart, however, Neidhart interfered to cause the disqualification and allow Hart to retain his title.
 After the match, Diesel and Michaels attacked Hart, but Neidhart left the ring.

 Following the WWF Championship match, the second round of the tournament began.
 Razor Ramon attacked his opponent, I.R.S., in the aisle before the match.
 The two brawled outside the ring.
-Afterwards, while using the ropes for leverage, I.R.S. gained the advantage inside the ring by applying a chinlock.
-Ramon escaped the hold, kicked Schyster and performed the Razor's Edge for the win.
+Afterward, while using the ropes for leverage, I.R.S. gained the advantage inside the ring by applying a chinlock.
+Ramon escaped the hold, kicked Schyster, and performed the Razor's Edge for the win.